Response of a CMS HGCAL silicon-pad electromagnetic calorimeter prototype to 20-300 GeV positrons: Position and Angular Resolutions

-where the set $M$ includes all selected hits within the second ring of pads around the pad with the maximum deposited energy (a total of 19 pads).
-The energy weighting function $\omega\left(E_{i}^{\text{Si}}\right)$ obtained in \cite{HGCAL-2016TB} and used here is given by:
+where $M$ included all selected hits within two rings of pads around the pad with the maximum deposited energy (a total of 19 pads).
+The optimised energy weighting function $\omega\left(E_{\text{pad }i}^{\text{Si}}\right)$ was given by: